YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 ```

 So far you have declared the `hello` lambda function written in Node.js which will be deployed somewhere in the Frankfort AWS cloud.
-You can already invoke it locally from your shell to check that it works :
+You can already invoke it locally from your shell to check that it works:
 ```shell
 $ sls invoke local -f hello
 {